About Me

 As a therapist, I have had the privilege of witnessing the ways people cope, heal, and make meaning of their life experiences.
 I deeply value the relationships I've formed throughout my career, and am grateful for the many ways they have transformed me.

-Work Experience
+Training Experience